It’s time to make some hard decisions about what is going with you when you move to Australia.

 For a quick guide of what you can and cannot bring with you into Australia click here.

-Are you bring your mattress to Australia?
+Are you bring your mattress with you to Australia when you move?

 Australian Mattress sizes are different from of the UK and the USA.